Rock Machine Motorcycle Club

 The Rock Machine Motorcycle Club (RMMC) or Rock Machine is an international outlaw motorcycle club founded in Montreal, Quebec, Canada in 1986.
 It has eighteen Canadian chapters spread across seven provinces.
 It also has nine chapters in the United States and eleven chapters in Australia, with chapters also located in 24 other countries.
 It was formed in 1986, by Salvatore Cazzetta and his brother Giovanni Cazzetta.
 The Rock Machine competed with the Hells Angels for control of the street-level narcotics trade in Quebec.
 The Quebec Biker War saw the Rock Machine form an alliance with a number of other organizations to face the Hells Angels.
 The conflict occurred between 1994 and 2002 and resulted in over 160 deaths and over 300 injured.
 An additional 100+ have been imprisoned.

 Common nicknames for the organization include "R.M.", "Black & Platinum", "RMMC", and "1813".
 The official Rock Machine club motto is "A La Vie A La Mort", or "To the Life Until Death".
-The club also possesses a patch that reads "RMFFRM" which stands for "Rock Machine Forever, Forever Rock Machine", an extremely common tradition among outlaw motorcycle clubs.
+The club also possesses a patch that reads "RMFFRM" which stands for "Rock Machine Forever, Forever Rock Machine", an extremely common traditional saying among individual outlaw motorcycle clubs.

 The Rock Machine Motorcycle Club gained the status of a "hang-around" club in May 1999 and after eighteen months, became a probationary chapter of the Bandidos Motorcycle Club on 1 December 2000.
 Bandidos National Officer Edward Winterhalder was put in charge of overseeing the transition by Bandidos international president, George Wegers.
 The original version of the Rock Machine (1986–1999) in Canada changed their colors from black and platinum to red and gold in May 1999; their colors remained red and gold until they became "full-patch" Bandidos on 1 December 2001 in a "patch-over" ceremony at the Rock Machine's Kingston chapter clubhouse.

 A second version of the Rock Machine was founded in 2008 in Winnipeg under the leadership of Sean "Crazy Dog" Brown, adopting the original black and platinum colors as their patch.
-The second version has no connection with the first version.

 Since 2007, the club has spread across Canada and throughout several other countries worldwide, including the United States, Australia, Germany, Russia, Switzerland, Hungary, Belgium, New Zealand, Sweden, Serbia, Norway, France, South Africa, England, Spain, Georgia, Hong Kong, Kosovo, Kuwait, Armenia, Brazil, Indonesia, Thailand, Vietnam, Philippines and Turkey.
 As of 2022, the Rock Machine Motorcycle Club has established over 120 chapters on five continents.
 In the 2000s, the Rock Machine allied themselves with fellow international Canadian motorcycle club the Loners Motorcycle Club.
+In 2023 the Rock Machine chapter in Alaska feuded with the Hells Angels and the fight over the territory ended with the Hells Angels disbanding and surrendering the interior city of Fairbanks after nearly 40 years of domination.
+Members of the Hells Angels club began turning in their colors after rumored a Rock Machine member that goes by the alias “Sparks” allegedly attacked the now former president which ended in the president stepping down.